hardmanko/CMBBHT/README.md

 ```{r}
 vignette("Manual", "CMBBHT")
 ```
-You can also find a pdf of the manual in the `vignettes` directory.
+You can also find a pdf of the manual in the `vignettes` directory of this repository.